Applying for a Student Loan

 Any remaining credit balances will forwarded to you within 14 days of being credited on your student account.

 You have the option of receiving your refunds in your own bank account.
 If you do not sign up for anything, a check will be mailed to the address you have on file in the Registration office.
-To choose direct deposit, sign on to WebAdvisor and click on My Preferred Refund Method.
+To choose direct deposit, sign on to WebAdvisor and go to My Preferred Refund Method.

 How Do I Repay My Loan?